SamuelR827/SRantz_Project1JobsPython/README.md

 - Git (only to clone the project)
 - Python 3.9 or 3.10 (python --version)
 - This project should handle standard python packages for you.
+If not see requirements.txt
 - The project relies on a library known as serpAPI to fetch google results.
 - If you have issues with the project running.
 You are likely missing the serpAPI package, and python is not detecting any serpAPI packages.
 Run these commands to install the package
 - Install pip in terminal